UnderstandLingBV/Tuktu/documentation/processors/ml/clustering/tuktu.ml.processors.clustering.KMeansApplyProcessor..json.md

-### tuktu.ml.processors.regression.LinearRegressionApplyProcessor
+### tuktu.ml.processors.clustering.KMeansApplyProcessor
-Applies a Linear regression model to data.
+Applies a K-means model to data as a classifier using the centroids computed earlier and Euclidean distance.

   * **id** *(type: string)* `[Required]`